TotheSky0710/orservices/readme.md

    * mysql -u root -p, if using Vagrant: mysql -u homestead -psecret
    * From the projects root run cp .env.example .env
    * Configure your .env file
-   * Run composer -W update from the projects root folder
+   * Run composer update from the projects root folder
    * Run npm install & npm run dev from the projects root folder
    * From the projects root folder run sudo chmod -R 755 ../orservices
    * From the projects root folder run php artisan key:generate